openshift/enhancements/enhancements/kube-apiserver/auto-cert-recovery.md

 ## Summary

 Fully automate the recovery of kube-apiserver and kube-controller-manager certificates currently documented [here](https://docs.openshift.com/container-platform/4.1/disaster_recovery/scenario-3-expired-certs.html).
-Currently, there are are helper commands to make the effort more practical, but we think we can fully automate the process to avoid human error and intervention.
+Currently, there are helper commands to make the effort more practical, but we think we can fully automate the process to avoid human error and intervention.